Picture Credit: Kevin Gray (IFY Community)

 At the southern end of the bay lies the beginning of Bempton Cliffs RSPB Nature Reserve lies at the southern end of the bay.
 It’s home to the largest colony of Gannets in Britain.
 It also has 10% of the country’s Kittiwake population along with many other seabirds such as Red Knot, Razorbill, and Meadow Pipit.

 The Filey bird garden and animal park is an award winning five acre attraction in the town, which is around five acres in size.
 This attraction is open from April to September each year.

 Every summer, the town holds its annual festival in Glen Gardens.
 It attracts local dance groups, stalls, and charities, making a great day out for the family.

 The most prominent entertainment venue in Filey is The Evron Centre.
 This also doubles as the town’s tourist information office.
 It hosts a mixture of theatre and musical events, craft fairs, and conferences.

 Filey is easily linked to its surrounding towns.
 South of Filey you’ll find Bridlington and to the North you’ll find Scarborough via the A165.

 As part of George Hudson’s railway network along the Yorkshire Coastline, Filey’s railway station was built in 1846.
 The town also had a 2nd station at the Butlins holiday camp which opened in 1947.
 Thirty years later, it delivered its last passengers and has since remained disused.

 A series of television programmes, films, and novels have featured this seaside town.
 Filey was used as the filming set for the three-part TV comedy series “Sugartown” (2011) and the Butlin’s 1947 movie “Holiday Camp”.
 Paul Sayer also used Filey as inspiration for the fictitious seaside town of Oughton in his book, The God Child.

 One of the main sports in the town is competitive fishing at Filey Brigg.
 It’s known amongst anglers for being one of the best places in the country for this sport.

 In 1922, the Filey Brigg Angling Society was founded and is one of the oldest organisations of its kind.
 Each year, the group holds a fishing festival in the first week of September with 70 trophies being presented to competitors.
-It also holds seasonal leagues and one day open competitions.
+It also holds seasonal leagues and one open day competition.